terriblecodebutwork/MNode/README.md

 ## known bugs

 - if broadcast failed, the utxos in database will be different with blockchain.
 So please ensure broadcast successed if you want to braodcast.
+- can't specify the version of parent node now.
+All new node will be added under the lateset version of parent node.